hannah-lynn/chat-bot/README.md

 ### by Hannah Lynn

-This project is a Holiday Chat Agent for First Holiday Ltd.
+This project is a chat bot.

 You can see a working prototype video of the project by going to my portfolio.